arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/What-devices-can-be-used-with-Arduino-IoT-Cloud.md

 ---
-title: "What devices can be used with Arduino IoT Cloud?"
+title: "What devices can be used with Arduino Cloud?"
 id: 360016077320
 ---

-[Arduino IoT Cloud](https://app.arduino.cc/) supports many Arduino and third-party boards, as well as a number of Linux devices.
+[Arduino Cloud](https://app.arduino.cc/) supports many Arduino and third-party boards, as well as a number of Linux devices.

 ---

 ## Arduino devices

-The following Arduino boards and devices can be used with IoT Cloud:
+The following Arduino boards and devices can be used with Arduino Cloud:

 * [GIGA R1 WiFi](https://docs.arduino.cc/hardware/giga-r1-wifi)
 * [MKR GSM 1400](https://docs.arduino.cc/hardware/mkr-gsm-1400)